 This benefit is a tax-free monthly payment to families with children under 18.
 The provincial amount is combined with the federal Canada Child Benefit (CCB) into a single monthly payment.

-From July 2022 to June 2023, those eligible can receive the following amounts (reduced by 4% depending on adjusted family net income):
+From July 2023 to June 2024, those eligible can receive a maximum of the following amounts:

 GST/HST New Housing Rebate